Princess Tatiana of Greece and Denmark: Early life and ancestry

 Tatiana Blatnik was born in Caracas, Venezuela, and was raised in Switzerland.
-Tatiana and her brother, Boris Blatnik are the children of Ladislav Vladimir Blatnik and Marie Blanche Bierlein.
-Her mother is of aristocratic descent being a direct descendant of William II, Elector of Hesse.
-Her maternal grandparents are Ernst Bierlein (1920-2009) and Countess Ellinka Karin Harriet von Einsiedel (1922-2015).
+She is the daughter of Ladislav Vladimir Blatnik and Marie Blanche Bierlein.
+Through her mother, she is a direct descendant of William II, Elector of Hesse.
+Her maternal grandparents are Ernst Bierlein and Countess Ellinka Karin Harriet von Einsiedel.
 Princess Tatiana's father was born in the Kingdom of Yugoslavia in 1931 and later moved to Venezuela.
-He was engaged to the Hollywood actress Natalie Wood.
+He at one time was engaged to the Hollywood actress Natalie Wood.
 Her father died when she was seven and she was raised by her mother.
-Her stepfather, Attilio Brillembourg, is the owner of a New York area financial services company.
+Her former stepfather, Attilio Brillembourg, is the owner of a New York area financial services company.

 Tatiana studied at Aiglon College, then at Georgetown University graduating in 2003 with a degree in sociology.
 Until July 2010, when she resigned to concentrate on her wedding plans, Tatiana had worked in the publicity department as an event planner for fashion designer Diane von Fürstenberg.

 Engagement and marriage

-Prince Nikolaos's engagement to Tatiana Blatnik, with whom he had been in a long-term relationship, was announced on 28 December 2009, by the office of King Constantine in London.
-Blatnik and Prince Nikolaos were married in the Orthodox Church of St. Nicholas, Spetses, Greece, on 25 August 2010.
-The bride wore a gown designed by Venezuelan Angel Sanchez.
+Prince Nikólaos's engagement to Tatiana Blatnik, with whom he had been in a long-term relationship, was announced on 28 December 2009, by the office of King Constantine in London.
+Blatnik and Prince Nikólaos were married in the Orthodox Church of St. Nicholas, Spetses, Greece, on 25 August 2010.
+The bride wore a gown designed by Venezuelan Ángel Sánchez.

+The couple announced their amicable separation on 19 April 2024.
+She retained her royal titles following the divorce.
+In February 2025, she announced that she would continue to live in Greece.